 7. Keep the Kids Out of the Bedroom

-It’s a fact of life that as soon as your kids are old enough to sleep in their own beds, they’ll want to sleep in the “big bed” with their parents.
-This is fine if it happens infrequently and everyone’s able to fall back asleep quickly— However, the parents’ bed should be for the parents.
+It’s a fact of life that as soon as your kids are old enough, they’ll want to sleep in the “big bed” with their parents.
+This is fine if it happens infrequently and everyone’s able to fall back asleep quickly — however, the parents’ bed should be for the parents.

 Encouraging kids to sleep in their own separate bed will not only be better for your sleep health, but theirs too.
 Kids learning to fall asleep on their own and sleep independently from their parents tend to sleep better each night and be more pleasant during the day.
 This also helps them establish healthy sleep habits that’ll help them as they grow.

-If you or your partner are still experiencing frequent sleep disturbances, be sure to rule out a sleep disorder.
+If you or your partner are experiencing frequent sleep disturbances, a doctor can help you rule out a sleep disorder.
 Sleep disorders can ruin the sleep of not only the affected sleeper, but their partner can sleep poorly as a result too.

 Even if you and your partner are compatible in other ways, sometimes you may just struggle to sleep well together.
 It just happens, and you shouldn’t take it personally.

 If this is the case, then perhaps a “sleep divorce” may be a good idea.
 But don’t worry, this isn’t as ominous as it sounds.
-25 percent of American couples are sleeping apart, and that number is climbing.
-If sleeping apart is a good idea for improving you and your partner’s individual sleep, give it a try— good sleep is vital not only for your individual health, but for your relationship’s health too.
+Sleeping apart, even short term, can help improve you and your partner’s individual sleep and reset your sleep cycle if it’s been thrown off.
+Good sleep is vital not only for your individual health, but for your relationship’s health too.

 While I always recommend addressing any sleep problems in the bedroom before resorting to different sleeping arrangements, this can be a helpful choice if you’ve exhausted other options.